zeitcodes/django-viewclass-mixins/README.md

 ###LoginMixin
 Ensures the view is being requested by an authenticated user or redirects to the login page.
 It behaves the same as the function decorator `login_required`.

+###StaffRequiredMixin
+Ensures the view is being request by an authenticated user that is marked as staff.

+###SuperuserRequiredMixin
+Ensures the view is being request by an authenticated user that is marked as a superuser.

 ###OwnershipMixin
 A mixin to single-object views.
 Ensures the view is by requested by the owner of the requested object.